Table of Contents

 Student loan consolidation is a process that combines multiple student loans with different rates and term lengths into a single loan.

-- Student loan refinancing from a private lender
+- Student loan refinancing from a private lender for a rate reduction.

 What is a Direct Consolidation Loan?